-in the fifties.
-I have often heard him tell | feet higher than the platform. the story; and looking through his papers after his death I came across the written Jijibhai were carried by the "nasesalars" aside, and probably never saw the light of drawer of an old secretaire last summer.
-I think the facts are sufficiently out of the common to be interesting, and therefore I words.
-I would merely add that, at the time the events transpired, my father was in the Honourable East India Company's service.
-The manuscript runs as follows:
+ort time ago made is city on a couple ding his wife one himself, thereby having late of fun in the fifties.
+I have often heard him tell feet higher than the platform. the story; and looking through his papers dear old man jotted down the story in an and the funeral party wended its way but when his task was finished, the whim passed away; the manuscript was laid aside, and probably never saw the light of day again until I unearthed it from the that remained of my dead triend lay, loomthink the facts are sufficiently out of the common to be interesting, and therefore I give the story verbatim in my father's own in the Honourable East India Company's observed the figure of a Hindu